 NBA Game Summary - Toronto at San Antonio

-San Antonio, TX (Sports Network) - Tim Duncan poured in 27 points and grabbed 10 rebounds as the San Antonio Spurs downed the Toronto Raptors, 95-90, at the SBC Center.
+San Antonio, TX (Sports Network) - Tim Duncan scored a game-high 15 points to go along with six rebounds as the San Antonio Spurs cooled down the Toronto Raptors with a 100-80 decision at AT&T Center.

 Manu Ginobili followed with 14 points, while Tony Parker added 13 and seven assists for San Antonio, which won its third straight game.